Albert0i/Redis-Stack-Tutorial/docdb.md

 This property is highly desirable in many applications and scenarios, as it ensures predictable and efficient performance, especially when dealing with large volumes of data.
 Data structures like arrays and hash tables often provide constant access time for specific operations, such as retrieving an element by index or accessing a value by key.

+pub/sub fire-and-forget mechanism
+Redis uses a fire-and-forget mechanism.
+Only currently subscribed and connected clients will receive the message.